wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/automating-email-handling/includes/3-automate-outlook.md

 ![The Retrieve Email Messages From Outlook action.](..\media\retrieve-outlook.png)

-In the upper part of the actions' properties, specify the Outlook instance that was previously created with the **Launch Outlook** action and the chosen Outlook account.
+In the upper part of the action's properties, specify the Outlook instance that was previously created with the **Launch Outlook** action and the chosen Outlook account.

 ![The Outloook Instance and Account fields of the Retrieve Email Messages From Outlook action.](..\media\retrieve-outlook-account.png)